RootlessAgrarian/USBcycle-EuroBikeSimulator/arduino/README.txt

 	talk to Leo2 over I2C.

 Leo2_Diagnostic.ino
-	A stripped version of Leo2_Current, as above.
+	A verbose version of Leo2_Current, as above.
 Does joystick axis sends, which can be verified by a utility such as JoystickShow.
+	Prints out a chatty log to Serial Monitor.